Kourtney Kardashian Gets Called A Wh**e by Kim Kardashian Over Scott Disick

 The sources have said that it’s really getting difficult for Kourtney Kardashian now.
 “When Scott goes off on a bender, Kourtney is stuck playing the role of both parents and it is just really starting to take a toll on her.”

-Not just this, but her friends are also quite worried that Kourtney is proving to be self-destructive and it’s not really working out for her.
+Not just this, her friends are quite worried that Kourtney is proving to be self-destructive and it’s not really working out for her.
 The Keeping Up with the Kardashians star has started to shut everyone out.
 “Her friends think that Kourtney is in self-destruct mode because she is drinking a lot and has started shutting everyone out.”

 “Kourtney is trying to pretend she doesn’t care but she does.
 Scott will always be the love of her life.”
 Her friends have been saying that Kourtney Kardashian is putting up a face that everything is okay when it’s really not.
-The Inquisitr had said that Kourtney Kardashian told Kris Jenner, “As time goes on, Scott seems to just get worse.”
+The Inquisitr had said that Kourtney Kardashian, told Kris Jenner: “As time goes on, Scott seems to just get worse.”
 Do you think Kourtney Kardashian and Scott Disick are going to be able to patch up everything?

 A post shared by Kourtney Kardashian (@kourtneykardash) on